7105 West 44th Ave.

-Traditional CDs: Traditional Certificates of Deposit are sold directly by banks to the general public.
+Traditional CDs: Banks sell traditional certificates of deposit directly to the general public.
 The purchaser agrees to hold their funds for a specified period with the bank to attain a fixed return on their investment when the period ends, usually referred to as the Certificate’s “Maturity Date.”
 Periods vary from 3, 6, or 9 months to 1, 3, 5, and even 7 years, and higher interest rates from the bank will typically reward longer time commitments on the part of the investor.
-These interest rates are generally higher than a savings account rate, but compared to non-FDIC insured investments, they tend to be lower.
+These interest rates are generally higher than a savings account rate, but they tend to be lower compared to non-FDIC insured investments.

-If the depositor wants to withdraw funds before the maturity date, penalties are generally applied, and this is pretty much the only way you can lose principal with a traditional CD investment.
+Suppose the depositor wants to withdraw funds before the maturity date.
+In that case, penalties are generally applied, and this is pretty much the only way you can lose principal with a traditional CD investment.

 Brokered CDs: Brokered Certificates of Deposit are sold through Securities Broker-Dealers and Deposit Brokers rather than directly through the issuing bank.
 Brokers purchase the CD from the issuing bank on the investor’s behalf.

-Brokered CDS will generally payout at a higher rate and are more liquid, however even though they can quickly be sold to another buyer before maturity, the full return on the principal is only guaranteed if the brokered CD is held to maturity.
-If an investor needs to sell before the maturity date, rather than penalties, they will be worrying about the value of the product on the open market, so premature sales could still eat into the principal.
+Brokered CDS will generally payout at a higher rate and are more liquid; however, even though they can quickly be sold to another buyer before maturity, the total return on the principal is only guaranteed if the brokered CD is held to maturity.
+Suppose an investor needs to sell before the maturity date.
+Rather than penalties, they will worry about the product's value on the open market, so premature sales could still eat into the principal.

-The current market values of Brokered Certificates of Deposit are published monthly, so investors are easily able to compare their principal to the market value and calculate the effect of an early sale on their principal investment.
+The current market values of Brokered Certificates of Deposit are published monthly, so investors can easily compare their principal to the market value and calculate the effect of an early sale on their principal investment.

 Typically, there is no certificate issued for Brokered CDs.
 They are bought and sold on a “book-entry” basis, meaning that the broker holds the CD in a custodial account for the depositor, which is standard practice in the securities industry.
 Many banks are moving into this process with their traditional CDs as well.